megat69/ACPL/README.md

 And now I'm out...
 ```

-*Notice you can place an `if` statement inside, but no other loop.*
+*Notice you can place an `if` or `while` statement inside, but no other for loop.*

-You can break the loop at any moment by using the `break` instruction, or go to the next loop by typing `continue`.
+You can break the loop at any moment by using the `break` instruction, or go to the next loop iteration by typing `continue`.

 #### while ####
 The while loop will execute a bloc of instructions as long as a condition is true.